TULiberalArts/Arabic/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: tla_page
 description: >-
   Our students go on to careers and graduate education in a variety of fields, from education and the media to business and government.
 keywords: 'transfer, visit, careers, arabic'
-published: true
+# custom variables
+sidebar: false
 ---
 Our students go on to careers and graduate education in a variety of fields, from education and the media to business and government.